PRedemption/PRedemption/README.md

 DEVOPS
 Experience

-I have experience working with various technologies and programming languages, including Golang, Flutter, Node.js, Hugo, Python, Swift, MySQL, MongoDB, TIDB, Opensips, cGrates, gRPC, and more.
+I have experience working with various technologies and programming languages, including Java, Golang, Flutter, Node.js, Hugo, Python, Swift, MySQL, MongoDB, TIDB, Opensips, cGrates, gRPC, and more.
 I am familiar with Agile software development methodologies and have experience with source control.

 Technical Research